 You are also welcome to ask questions by sending an email to email@example.com

-Managers are referred to Joakim Nejdeby, who leads LiU's working group, firstname.lastname@example.org
+Managers are referred to Joakim Nejdeby, who leads LiU's central crisis management organisation, firstname.lastname@example.org

 Region Östergötland (the authority responsible for health services)